broadinstitute/CellBender/docs/source/usage/index.rst

     * Look at the upper plot to check whether it appears that the inference procedure has converged.  ``remove-background`` does not implement automatic early stopping, and it will not extend the number of epochs automatically.
+If you see large downward dips of the ELBO value where it is not monotonically increasing (apart from noise), then try reducing the learning rate by a factor of 2.
       If the value of the ELBO appears not to have converged to a reasonably stable value, then re-running with more epochs would be recommended.
+Do not exceed 300, as a rule of thumb.
     * Check the middle plot to see which droplets have been called as cells.
 A converged inference procedure should result in the vast majority of cell probabilities being very close to either zero or one.
 If the cell calls look problematic, check